It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 You don’t want to mess up – you’d be risking hundreds of thousands, if not millions, of dollars of your money.

-Now, if you do all that planning properly and you don’t spend time in the country, then there is a way that you can legally pay no tax while being a European resident.
+With proper planning, even if you don’t spend enough time in the country, there is a way that you can legally pay no tax while being a European resident, but not towards European citizenship.
+The catch is that you will be highly unlikely to work towards obtaining that European citizenship if you don’t reside in the country.

-In all Golden Visa countries, you have to spend actual time there to qualify for citizenship and the time you have to spend there will subject you to tax obligations.
+In all Golden Visa countries, you have to spend actual time there to qualify for the country’s European citizenship and the time you have to spend there will subject you to tax obligations.

 WHICH COUNTRIES OFFER GOLDEN VISAS?